-6. Having satisfied the requirements set out in 1 and 2 above, and provided sufficient funds remain in the annual budget, board members are encouraged to attend other learning opportunities related to governance or policing such as those offered by (but not limited to):
+- 11. Having satisfied the requirements set out above, and provided sufficient funds remain in the annual budget, board members are encouraged to attend other learning opportunities related to governance or policing such as those offered by (but not limited to): - a) the Canadian Police College - b) the Police Association of Ontario - c) the Ontario Association of Chiefs of Police - d) the Canadian Association of Chiefs of Police - e) the Canadian Police Association - f) the Canadian Association of Civilian Oversight of Law Enforcement.

-- a) the Canadian Police College - b) the Police Association of Ontario - c) the Ontario Association of Chiefs of Police - d) the Canadian Association of Chiefs of Police - e) the Canadian Police Association - f) the Canadian Association of Civilian Oversight of Law Enforcement. - 7.
-When learning opportunities outside of the City of Ottawa are offered by webinar as well as by attendance in person, members are encouraged to participate by webinar. - 8.
+- 12. When learning opportunities outside of the City of Ottawa are offered by webinar as well as by attendance in person, members are encouraged to take costs into consideration when deciding whether to participate in person or virtually. - 13.
 Those Board members with the most time and experience on the Board will endeavour to help mentor new Board members.